What Is the Cost to Sell a House in Chicago?

 - Title fees: $3,000+ (depending on the price of the home, deposit, and loan amount)

-Typically, a real estate contract prorates taxes at 110% in Cook County.
-That means a seller should provide the buyer a credit for the entirety of 2021 when the seller lived in the property.
-Suppose you sell your home on July 1, you would provide an additional amount as a prorated tax credit for the time you occupied the home (January 1 to July 1).
+When you sell your property, you must provide the buyer with a credit for the portion of the calendar year that you owned and lived in your home.
+Suppose you sell it on July 1.
+You would provide an additional amount as a prorated tax credit for the time you occupied the home (January 1 to July 1).

 Attorney fees